SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 <br>

-***Notes:** High-quality images were captured using a Canon 600D with 18-55mm + 70-200mm lenses.
-All footage was captured with an IPhone 13 mini.
-DSLR imagery was edited in Adobe Lightroom, videos were produced using IMovie.*
+***Notes:** High-quality images (e.g., of animals) were captured using a Canon 600D with 18-55mm + 70-200mm lenses – shot in RAW and subsequently edited in Adobe Lightroom Classic, which was also used for panorama stiches.
+Other pictures and all footage was captured uing an IPhone 13 mini.
+Videos were produced using IMovie.*